kekru/ILIASDownloader2/README.md

 Be sure that you have installed Maven.
 Then run `mvn clean install -P build-runnable-swing` in the root directory of this project.
 You'll find the runnable Jar file in ILIASDownloader-SwingFrontend/target.

 If you only want the SyncRunner-module to be runnable, run `mvn clean install -P build-runnable-syncrunner`.

+# Install Lombok
+This project uses Project Lombok for Bytecode preprocessing.
+To make it work with your IDE (eclipse, IntelliJ,...), follow the steps on the [Project Lombok setup pages](https://projectlombok.org/setup/overview).

 # Getting started